jacko2611/super-portfolio/README.md

 ```
 Deployed here is my earliest iteration of a fully developed HTML and CSS portfolio.
-I tried, to the best of my abilities to, meet the necessary criteria.
+I tried, to the best of my abilities, to meet the necessary criteria.